abigailwozniak/BPEA/detail.md

 ## NLS_Materials

 *Note that none of the raw NLS data are provided.
-The do-files under data sets take minimally processed data from the NLS Investigator website and create the **xxxtenure.dta** data sets, primarily by constructing measures of industry, occupation, and job tenure.
+The do-files in the **Data Set Construction** folder take minimally processed data from the NLS Investigator website and create the **xxxtenure.dta** data sets, primarily by constructing measures of industry, occupation, and job tenure.
 The final NLS data sets used to construct the tables and figures are provided.*

 - **Data set Construction**
   - **make_tenurevarsYM.do** – uses raw NLS YM data to construct the final NLSYM data set **nlsym_tenure.dta**.
   - **make_tenurevars79.do** – uses raw NLSY 1979 data, spanning 1979 to 1994, to construct the final 1979 NLSY data set **nlsy79tenure.dta**.
-  - **make_tenurevars97.dta** – uses raw NLSY 1997 data, spanning 1997 to 2013, to construct the final 1997 NLSY data set **nlsy97tenure2013.dta**.
+  - **make_tenurevars97.do** – uses raw NLSY 1997 data, spanning 1997 to 2013, to construct the final 1997 NLSY data set **nlsy97tenure2013.dta**.

 - **Table 5.
 Average Hourly Wage for Jobs Held for Less than One Year for Men Ages 22-33**
   - **table5_ym.do** – merges **nlsym_tenure.dta** and **usurate16up.dta** and creates the coefficients in the left-most column (NLSM) of Table 5.